bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So that's interactive aggregation.
 It has complications.
-All aggregate signature schemes that we want to do across more than individual inputs, like need consensus rules to work with them.
+All aggregate signature schemes that we want to do across more than individual inputs need consensus rules to work with them.
-In the same sense that like, you know, as explained, like in a way there's a relation with batch validation, where in batch validation we're thinking of, well, you first run all the scripts, pretend all the signatures succeed, but keep a list of all signature checks that have to be done, and now we do all those signature checks at the end.
+In the same sense that, you know, as explained, in a way there's a relation with batch validation, where in batch validation we're thinking of, well, you first run all the scripts, pretend all the signatures succeed, but keep a list of all signature checks that have to be done, and now we do all those signature checks at the end.
 In a cross-input signature aggregation world, it would be exactly the same, except there is now just a single signature provided rather than multiple signatures.
 And even technically, these schemes are very similar, so that the math that's used for both is comparable except of course in one case you have multiple signatures that need to be merged together versus just one.

 Speaker 1: 00:26:29

-So, another reason to see why this requires a consensus change is really like what consensus supports now is strong signature verification.
+So, another reason to see why this requires a consensus change is really what consensus supports now is strong signature verification.
 This is really like an algorithm that takes a single public key, a single message transaction and a single signature.
-And really the primitive we are talking about here, the verification side of it would take multiple public keys, multiple messages, where they all could be the same transaction but like a little bit different, okay?
+And really the primitive we are talking about here, the verification side of it would take multiple public keys, multiple messages, where they all could be the same transaction but a little bit different, okay?
 But only one signature.
 So really this is a different interface already.
-Like, you couldn't just do this with the current Schnorr verification algorithm that we have in consensus code right now.
+You couldn't just do this with the current Schnorr verification algorithm that we have in consensus code right now.

 Speaker 0: 00:27:07

 And I think a more fundamental reason, like today you cannot spend any input without a signature, assume it has a public key.
-Like that would be a problem if you could spend an input without a signature.
+That would be a problem if you could spend an input without a signature.
 Yet, if we go to a cross input signature aggregation world, a transaction with two inputs, well, there's only going to be one signature.
 That means there's at least one input without a signature.
 Of course, the idea is that signature will cover all of them simultaneously, but the rules cannot think about that.